alapan-sau/Maze-Runner/README.md

 4. There are both positive and negative rewarding power ups

-5. The game is inspired from the propular mobile game Among Us
+5. The game is inspired from the popular mobile game Among Us

 ## Scoring Policy